Wok Accessories – Kitchen Essentials

 Instructions

-- Make a slurry by mixing the cornstarch with water stir until it is completely dissolved.
+- Make a slurry by mixing the cornstarch with water and stirring until it is completely dissolved.

 - Bring about 6 cups of water to a boil in your wok and add the broccoli.
 Blanch for a minute, drain, and put the broccoli into cold water to stop the cooking process.